ivanprytula/hello-python-on-steroids/README.md

 }

 # 4. Use a Content-Delivery Network
-# 5. Using WhiteNoise in development
+# 5. Using WhiteNoise in local dev
 INSTALLED_APPS = ["whitenoise.runserver_nostatic"] + INSTALLED_APPS  # noqa: F405
 # 6. Index Files